cuberite/cuberite.github.io/news/_posts/2021-04-20-cuberite-spring-2021-newsletter.md

  - If you are interested in developing Cuberite's core or plugins, please do not hesitate to join the [forum](https://forum.cuberite.org) or [Discord server](https://discord.gg/76w5J6M).
- - If you wish to contribute monetarily, please do use [Liberapay] (https://liberapay.com/Cuberite).
+ - If you wish to contribute monetarily, please do use [Liberapay](https://liberapay.com/Cuberite).
 Any contribution is very much welcomed.

 Cuberite Team